What is “Work to Residence”?

 If you’re planning to build a long-term future in New Zealand, you’ve probably heard the term “Work to Residence.”
 It sounds straightforward — work first, then get residence — but many people aren’t sure how it actually works.

-It’s designed for skilled workers whose experience and employment are considered valuable to New Zealand’s economy.
+It’s designed for skilled workers whose experience and employment are considered valuable to New Zealand’s economy, and it sits alongside other work visa options for skilled professionals in New Zealand.

 How Does Work to Residence Work?

-The most common Work to Residence pathway is through the Accredited Employer Work Visa (AEWV).
+The most common Work to Residence pathway is through the Accredited Employer Work Visa (AEWV), especially for roles that appear on New Zealand's Green List skilled residence pathways.

 Here’s the general idea: